 Coders are Cool

 First, we need to get kids interested in coding.
 Ask a kid if their dream job includes playing games on apps all day or getting to the next level on their favorite video game, or creating beautiful works of art, or conducting experiments, or producing new music.
 If they answer yes to any of these scenarios, then coding is an absolutely relevant skill to develop for their future.
 In fact, more and more non-tech jobs are viewing online coding programs as an essential skill.
 Business, finance, engineering, scientific and even art industries all value online coding as a means to analyze data and solve problems.

-Luckily, kids often learn to program faster than adults because they aren’t daunted by how “difficult” it is supposed to be.
+Luckily, kids often learn to code program faster than adults because they aren’t daunted by how “difficult” it is supposed to be.
 Online computer coding classes can be an absolutely fun activity for kids as it allows them to be creative in writing games, creating music, designing websites, and making funny gifs.
 An engaged student who is having fun while learning code has no idea what incredible benefits the process is having on their developing brains.

 Code Word: Success

 It’s no surprise that educators are constantly emphasizing the importance of STEM learning.
 After all, the bulk of future careers are leaning in the direction of those four domains: science, technology, engineering, and math.
 Coding combines those plus more and delivers truly invaluable benefits.